 This is a very important day for your child.
 Children who are introduced to a child care setting with the help of their parent/guardian tend to cope better with their new situation.
 The introduction helps to open lines of communication between parent/guardian and teachers so that special information about your child can be shared; in addition, you and your child become familiar with the environment, the teachers, the routine and the activities at JRCC.

 You will be asked some questions and required to fill out forms prior to enrollment of your child/children.
 We suggest the following ideas for your child’s introduction to our centre:

 Arrivals and Departures:

 Before your child will be enrolled and included on the schedule, the following must be received:

 JRCC’s programs are designed to encourage and facilitate active learning and development through exploration and play.

+Please send your child in the appropriate outdoor clothing for the day.
+We try to go outside at least twice a day for walks, outdoor play or field trips, and in all kinds of weather!
 Following is a list of seasonal outerwear that your child may require and please label all your child’s belongings:

 Parent Committee Meetings:

 Parent Committee Meetings will be held two (2) times a year.
 However, we on occasion hold special events such as an art show and graduation which parents are invited to attend.
-Of course at any time you have a question or concern, we have an open door policy and any time parents want to meet we will accommodate.
+Of course, at any time you have a question or concern, we have an open door policy and any time parents want to meet we will accommodate.

 Topics on Agenda will include: